 A clean, smooth work surface is essential for the last step of this recipe, forming the shaggy dough into a nice rectangle, smooth enough to cut.
 The key here is not overworking it.
 I know I repeat this a lot, but it's important that it stays as cold as possible.

 - Forming the scones: I use a round, smooth cookie cutter, usually 2-inch in diameter (image below).
-But you can make triangles or squares using a sharp knife to cut them.
+But you can make triangles (make a disc with the dough and cut wedges) or squares.

 - Parchment paper: I usually don't use one, but you can.
 I find that they don't stick to my baking sheets.